Lessons From A Jiu Jitsu 24 Hour Event

 I want to say a massive thank you to all of the coaches for donating their time.
 You all offered a unique and knowledgeable perspective into BJJ, and I have taken something from each session.
 I have placed pictures of all the coaches throughout this piece, with a summary of the main techniques and principles that they covered (what I took from their lessons at least).

-I also want to thank Renegade MMA for hosting the event, they raised $2800 on the night for Akademi Kristus, a project to help Indonesian youth through martial arts, education and creative arts - please consider supporting them.
+I also want to thank Renegade MMA for hosting the 24 hour event, they raised $2800 on the night for Akademi Kristus, a project to help Indonesian youth through martial arts, education and creative arts and please consider supporting them.

 Finally I want to thank my coach John Donehue and all the people at John Donehue Jiu Jitsu & MMA for pushing me to a level that enabled me to even consider attempting something like this!